Richardson ADHD Therapy

 ADHD therapy can help

-Meet Lindsey Bass, ADHD specialist in Richardson
+Meet Lindsey Bass, ADHD Specialist in Richardson

 Oftentimes, people think of ADHD as a deficit, but ADHD isn’t only about challenges.
 Many people with ADHD are creative problem solvers, quick to recognize patterns, and thrive in fast-paced environments.
 My approach to therapy is affirming, meaning that I don’t think that ADHD (or any other form of neurodiversity) is a problem to be “fixed.”
 Many neurodivergent individuals have spent years trying to hide their differences in order to fit in or meet expectations.
 These strategies (often called masking) may have helped in some ways, but over time they become more and more draining.
 Masking is especially common among women, girls, LGBTQ+ individuals, and people who were diagnosed later in life because they may have learned early on that their natural behaviors were criticized or misunderstood.
 My goal is to help you understand not just your difficulties but also your strengths, provide support to quiet that inner critic, and help you accept and love your authentic self.